Mens Scottish Kilts for Sale

 Simply follow these steps:

-- Choose a style of kilt
+- Choose a style.

-- Choose a tartan (plaid)
+- Choose a tartan (plaid to you Americans).

-- Send us your measurements
+- Send us your measurements.

-- Choose some accessories
+- Add some accessories.

-Step 2 – Choosing a Tartan – What Tartan should you select?
+Step 3 – Choosing a Tartan

 Tartan can be best described as the criss-cross pattern made up of different colors.
 Each unique pattern is then assigned a name, with many tartan designs being attributed to a family name (clan), such as McDonald or McPherson for example.

-Step 4 – How to Measure Up for a Kilt
+Step 4 – How to Measure Up

 What you need to measure is: